phero-hq/website/docs/deploying-phero/nodejs.md

   node index.js
 ```

 That's it!
-From here you can deploy this bundle to any provider that supports NodeJS.
+From here you can deploy this service to any provider that supports NodeJS.

 ## Change the port number